MAECProject/maec5-docs/source/index.html.md

 }
 ```

-**Note: The Malware object in STIX 2.0 is a stub.
+<b>Note: The Malware object in STIX 2.0 is a stub.
 It is included to support basic use cases but is likely not useful for actual malware analysis or for including even simple malware instance data.
-Future versions of STIX 2 will expand it to include these capabilities.**
+Future versions of STIX 2 will expand it to include these capabilities.</b>

 Malware is a type of TTP that is also known as malicious code and malicious software, and refers to a program that is inserted into a system, usually covertly, with the intent of compromising the confidentiality, integrity, or availability of the victim's data, applications, or operating system (OS) or of otherwise annoying or disrupting the victim.
 Malware such as viruses and worms are usually designed to perform these nefarious functions in such a way that users are unaware of them, at least initially.